 | ratio

 If you anticipate your usage exceeding the default quota limits, create alerting policies for all the relevant quotas.
-These alerts should fire when your usage reaches some fraction of the limit.
-For example, the following Monitoring Query Language query will trigger your alerting policy when any Pub/Sub quota exceeds 80% usage:
+These alerts fire when your usage reaches some fraction of the limit.
+For example, the following Monitoring Query Language query triggers an alerting policy when any Pub/Sub quota exceeds 80% usage:

 fetch consumer_quota